Harish65498/Jarvis-desktop-Assistant/README.md

 * No module named win32com.client
 * No module named win32
 * No module named win32api
-Run the following command and then repeat the previous step:
+Run the following comm and and then repeat the previous step:
 ```
 pip install pypiwin32
 ```